PerryBhandal/TinyProxyAuthorizer/README.md

 1) Install the following packages (install line is for aptitude, modify as necessary):

-apt-get install python python-pip virtualenv git screen
+apt-get install python python-pip python-virtualenv git screen

 2) Clone the repo: